BoHuang-NOAA/JEDI-AERODA-WORKFLOW/readme.txt

 	(0.1) In this package, fix and exec dicrectories were linked to their corresponding directories at /scratch1/BMC/gsd-fv3-dev/MAPP_2018/bhuang/JEDI-2020/JEDI-FV3/expCodes/GSDChem_cycling/global-workflow
 	(0.2) All the hard linked files in the scripts/codes are available at Hera.
-	(0.3) Additional functions are undevelopment and will be integrated into this package as along.
+	(0.3) Additional functions are under development and will be integrated into this package as along.
 The following steps introduce the general steps of preparing and setting up, running this workflow.

 (1) Prepare IC for the first cycle during the model spin-up